carbon-language/carbon-lang/llvm/tools/llvm-mca/README.txt

 perform a partial register update, and which instructions fully update the destination's super-register.

-One way to expose this information is (again) via tablegen.
-For example, we could add a flag in the tablegen instruction class to tag instructions that perform partial register updates.
+One way to expose this information is (again) via TableGen.
+For example, we could add a flag in the TableGen instruction class to tag instructions that perform partial register updates.
 Something like this: 'bit hasPartialRegisterUpdate = 1'.
 However, this would force a `let hasPartialRegisterUpdate = 0` on several instruction definitions.